eskatos/staticlet/README.md

 TODO
 ----

- * Split
+ * Projects
- * - two separates projects with a small build-pom.xml where versions are handled by hand
- * - staticlet (staticlet-parent)
+ * - Split staticlet in submodules:
  *   - staticlet-core
  *   - staticlet-classic
  *   - staticlet-testsupport
- * - qi4j-lib-staticlet
+ * - Make qi4j-lib-staticlet depends on staticlet-core
  * Unit tests
  * - implements tests for HTTP/1.0 & HTTP/1.1
  * - rebuild staticlet-docroot.zip with random data so we can make byte level comparisons in client for ranges